Antonio Beato: Life and work

 In late 1854 or early 1855, the Beato brothers' sister, Leonilda Maria Matilda Beato, married her brothers' business partner, James Robertson.
 The couple had three daughters, Catherine Grace (b.
-1856), Edith Marcon Vergence (b.
-1859) and Helen Beatruc (b.
+1856), Edith Marion Virginie (b.
+1859) and Helen Beatrice (Nelly) (b.
 1861).
 A number of the firm's photographs produced in the 1850s are signed Robertson, Beato and Co. and it is believed that "and Co." refers to Antonio.

 Members of Ikeda Nagaoki's Japanese Mission to Europe in front of the Sphinx, Egypt, 1864.
 Albumen print.

 In July 1858 Antonio joined Felice in Calcutta.
 Felice had been in India since the beginning of the year photographing the aftermath of the Indian Rebellion of 1857.
 Antonio also photographed in India until December 1859 when he left Calcutta, probably for health reasons, and headed for Malta by way of Suez.

 Antonio Beato went to Cairo towards the end 1859 or early 1860 and spent two years there before moving to Luxor where he opened a photographic studio in 1862 (until his death in 1906) and began producing tourist images of the people and architectural sites of the area.
 In the late 1860s, Antonio was in partnership with the French photographer, Hippolyte Arnoux.
 Beato's images of Egypt were distinctly different from those of other photographers working in the region.
 Whereas most photographers focussed on the grandeur of monuments and architecture, Beato concentrated on scenes of everyday life.

 In 1864, at a time when his brother Felice was living and photographing in Japan, Antonio photographed members of Ikeda Nagaoki's Japanese mission who were visiting Egypt on their way to France.

 Antonio Beato died in Luxor in 1906.
 His widow published a notice of his death while offering a house and equipment for sale.

 A Freemason, he was member of a masonic Lodge in Beirut and later joined the Bulwer Lodge' Nr.
 1068 in Cairo and was co-petitioner for the foundation of the Grecia Lodge Nr.
 1105 in the Egyptian capital.